Bassline (music genre)

-Bassline (sometimes referred to as bassline house or 4x4 or niche) is a music genre closely related to speed garage that originated in South Yorkshire and the West Midlands in the early 2000s.
-Stylistically it comprises a four-to-the-floor rhythm normally at around 135–142 beats per minute and a strong emphasis on bass, similar to that of its precursor speed garage, with chopped up vocal samples and a pop music aesthetic.
-The genre is often confused with grime music however deviates from grime's aggressive electronic sound and rapid syncopated breakbeats instead it has a more mainstream friendly sound.
+Bassline (sometimes referred to as bassline house or 4x4 or niche) is a genre of electronic dance music that originated in South Yorkshire in the early 2000s.
+Stylistically it comprises a four-to-the-floor beat with a tempo of around 135–142 beats per minute and a heavy bass, similar to speed garage, with chopped up R&B and Pop vocal samples and a pop music aesthetic.

 Particularly in the scene's early days, the most prominent bassline club was Sheffield's Niche Nightclub, which became the centre of controversy due to a police raid which resulted in the club's closure in 2005.

 Characteristics

+Bassline generally places a strong emphasis on bass, with intricate basslines (often multiple and interweaving) characteristic of the genre.
+Bassline tracks typically use a four-to-the-floor beat.
+The music may be purely instrumental or may feature vocals similar to those in UK garage, especially sped-up female R&B vocals, or samples of vocals from grime tracks.
+By 2007, it had become common for people to MC over bassline, and to feature more dubstep and grime influences.

+Most songs are around 135 to 142 bpm, faster than most garage and around the same tempo as most grime and dubstep.
+Bassline often embraces pop music aesthetics, and has a euphoric, exuberant quality similar to that of earlier British rave music.

+DJs, producers and distributors describe bassline as related to house music and UK garage, but ultimately a distinct genre.
+Producer T2 maintains that while bassline and UK garage share a common origin in house music, they are different sounds.
+Similarly, major bassline distributor and DJ Mystic Matt describes bassline as having a similar rhythm to UK garage, but says the strong emphasis on bass makes it a separate genre.